Intersex people in history: Ancient Greece

 According to Leah DeVun, a "traditional Hippocratic/Galenic model of sexual difference – popularized by the late antique physician Galen and the ascendant theory for much of the Middle Ages – viewed sex as a spectrum that encompassed masculine men, feminine women, and many shades in between, including hermaphrodites, a perfect balance of male and female".
 DeVun contrasts this with an Aristotelian view of intersex, which argued that "hermaphrodites were not an intermediate sex but a case of doubled or superfluous genitals", and this later influenced Aquinas.

-In the mythological tradition, Hermaphroditus was a beautiful youth who was the child of Hermes (Roman Mercury) and Aphrodite (Venus).
-Ovid wrote the most influential narrative of how Hermaphroditus became androgynous, emphasizing that although the handsome youth was on the cusp of sexual adulthood, he rejected love as Narcissus had, and likewise at the site of a reflective pool.
-There the water nymph Salmacis saw and desired him.
+In the mythological tradition, Hermaphroditus was a beautiful youth, the child of Hermes (Roman Mercury) and Aphrodite (Venus).
+Ovid wrote the most influential narrative of how Hermaphroditus became androgynous, emphasizing that, although the handsome youth was on the cusp of sexual adulthood, he rejected love as Narcissus had, at the site of a reflective pool.
+There, the water nymph Salmacis saw and desired him.
 He spurned her, and she pretended to withdraw until, thinking himself alone, he undressed to bathe in her waters.
 She then flung herself upon him, and prayed that they might never be parted.
 The gods granted this request, and thereafter the body of Hermaphroditus contained both male and female.
 As a result, men who drank from the waters of the spring Salmacis supposedly "grew soft with the vice of impudicitia".
 The myth of Hylas, the young companion of Hercules who was abducted by water nymphs, shares with Hermaphroditus and Narcissus the theme of the dangers that face the beautiful adolescent male as he transitions to adult masculinity, with varying outcomes for each.
+An older version of the myth, found in Halicarnassus and dated to around 250 BC had the nymph Salmacis taking in an infant Hermaphroditus and acting more as a mother figure.